atrull/powerpredictor/README.md

 ## Limitations

-- Inputs are only as good as outputs, setting up a dyno is not the same as performing logged runs on a flat straight road in a safe environment, remembering which gear was used, etc. The more correct the inputs, the more potentially accurate become the outputs.
+- GIGO: Outputs are only as good as Inputs, setting up a dyno takes serious time, and is not the same as performing logged runs on a flat straight road in a safe environment, remembering which gear was used, precisely inputting all parameters.
+The more correct the inputs, the more potentially accurate become the outputs.
 - Log should be made on a flat road without interruption.
 Any incline will reduce the graphed power.
 Any descent will increase the graphed power.
 - Some ECUs only log a change in RPM every time they process a cylinder 1 ignition event, or the CAM or Crank angle sensor fires again.
 The hardware side of the ECU will process the firing just fine but the software side (logging) is a secondary concern.
+Some ECUs may even log reversions in RPM even though this is not physically possible during a power run.
 - Only works with G4X [the developer only has G4X ECUs] (but could be extended to others easily.)

 ## Features